| Return

 called the USS Pueblo and missed spending Christmas in North Korea by

+only 1 week!
 From November 1974 to June 1975, I was a maintenance

 man at apartment complex in No. Virginia, near the Pentagon.
 I worked